Fig Trees are readily available for sale from online and retail nurseries, they are a hardy drought tolerant tree once established.

 - BLACK GENOA

-Grows well in cooler areas, yellow green skin and a softer taste than many figs. - BROWN TURKEY
+Grows well in cooler areas with yellow/green skin and a softer taste than many figs. - BROWN TURKEY

-Useful as it crops over a long period commencing early.
-Large fruit that are sweet.
-Very hardy tree that does well in inland areas. - CAPE WHITE
+A useful tree as it crops over a long period commencing early.
+Has large fruit that are sweet.
+A very hardy tree that does well in inland areas. - CAPE WHITE

-Very old variety with a bluish fruit, later to ripen than many, large attractive foliage - DWARF BROWN
+A very old variety with a bluish fruit.
+Later to ripen than many with large attractive foliage. - DWARF BROWN

-Fruit is green to yellow with very sweet flesh.
-A large fast growing tree.
+The fruit is green to yellow with very sweet flesh.
+A large fast-growing tree. - EXCEL

 Fig Trees are available for sale online from the following growers and nurseries